Creating AI Actor — Import Folder

 Note the task price displayed above the button before clicking.

-Once the submission is complete, the AI-generated image appears in the AI Result slot and updates the input image simultaneously.
+Once the submission is complete, the AI-generated image appears in the AI Result slot and simultaneously updates the angle image.

-Hover over the reference image thumbnail to view an enlarged version for visual comparison with the AI-generated image.
+Hover over an angle image thumbnail to view an enlarged preview.

 - Occasionally, the AI may fail to generate one or more images.
 If this happens, select the affected angle and click Render Selected View to regenerate it individually.

-In the Actor Settings section, provide the actor’s basic information to ensure consistent and accurate AI Actor output when using the actor in AI tools.
+In the Actor Settings section, provide the character’s unique features to ensure consistent and accurate AI Actor output when using the actor in AI tools.

 - Actor Name: Enter a name for the AI Actor so it can be easily found in the AI Actor Manager, assigned to a specific character in the 3D scene, or inserted as a name tag for quick prompt editing.

-- Appearance Prompt: Describe the AI Actor’s appearance (e.g., gender, hair color, outfit, accessories, etc.).
+- Appearance Prompt: Describe the AI Actor’s appearance based on the input images.

 You can also use the Image to Prompt feature available in image generation tools to convert an actor image into a text prompt.